KimDeRoover/mixmgfa/README.md

 ```

 # Contribution
-This package is a work-in-progress, so please report bugs and check back for updates (including more rotation and scaling options and improvements of the multistart procedure).
+This package is a work-in-progress, so please report bugs and check back for updates.